Hilbert series of modules over positively graded polynomials rings: Proofs of the main results

 \section{Proofs of the main results}

-As general references for further details about Hilbert series the reader is referred to \cite{BH}.
-Furthermore, we are going to use some well-known facts about quasipolynomials power and series expansions of rational functions.
-For details about these topics, we refer the reader to Chapter 4 of \cite{stanley}.
+As general references for further details about Hilbert series the reader is referred to Bruns and Herzog~ \cite{BH}.
+Furthermore, we are going to use some well-known facts about quasipolynomials and power series expansions of rational functions.
+For details about these topics, we refer the reader to Chapter 4 of Stanley~\cite{stanley}.